Common Sugar Ants

 Odorous House Ant

-First, applications around the perimeter of your home with a long-residual insecticide like Supreme IT helps to deter and eliminate foragers from establishing trails.
+First, applications around the perimeter of your home with a long-residual insecticide like Supreme IT help to deter and eliminate foragers from establishing trails.
 Apply Supreme IT at 1 fl. oz. of product per gallon of water per 1,000 sq. ft.
-Once the outside of your home is treated you will then make a broadcast application of this product across your lawn.
+Once the outside of your home is treated, you will make a broadcast application of this product across your lawn.
 Odorous house ants that have made their way into your home can be taken care of with applications of D-Fense Dust.
 With a handheld duster, apply D-Fense Dust to indoor cracks and crevices like under sinks, along baseboards, and where the plumbing penetrates the wall.

 Pavement Ant